AdrianVarelaG/PersonalBlog/content/blog/postgres-operator/index.md

   wal_s3_bucket: "beet-infra"
 ```
 Les's review the changes
-* **pod_environment_configmap: "postgres-operator/postgres-pod-config"** this is a config map that injects on each pod the values of the config map the format is namespaces/name.
+* **pod_environment_configmap: "postgres-operator/postgres-pod-config"** this is a config map that injects on each pod the values of the config map, the format is namespaces/name.
-* **pod_environment_secret: "postgres-operator"** this is a secret need to be created in the namespace of the postgres cluster.
+* **pod_environment_secret: "postgres-operator"** this is a secret that needs to be created in the namespace of the postgres cluster.
 * **aws_region: ny3** this is the region on DigitalOcean from my space
 * **wal_s3_bucket: "beet-infra"** Name of the bucket

-Now lest review the `postgres-pod-config.yaml` we need to indicate the endpoint for the bucket to inject more configuration you can review the [spilo env](https://github.com/zalando/spilo/blob/master/ENVIRONMENT.rst) variables we need to include two Environment variables more but this should be secrets.
+Now let's review the `postgres-pod-config.yaml`.
+We need to indicate the endpoint for the bucket, also you can inject more configuration reviewing the [spilo env](https://github.com/zalando/spilo/blob/master/ENVIRONMENT.rst) variables.
 ```yaml
 apiVersion: v1
 kind: ConfigMap